Cleaning, Cutting & Cooking Large Squid

-The 2-1/4 pound squid shown in these photographs is a bit above average for squid marketed as "Jumbo Squid" in Los Angeles.
+The 2-1/4 pound squid shown in the photographs below is a bit above average for squid marketed as "Jumbo Squid" in Los Angeles.
 A squid like this yields about 1-1/2 pounds of edible body and tentacles with flesh 1/4 inch thick in the main body section.
 The body section, not counting the head, was 12-1/2 inches long.
 If the tentacles were stretched full length it would be about 29 inches tip to tip.
 This is a very fine all-purpose squid.

 Real "Jumbo Squid" run 10 to 100 pounds and are used to make commercial "calamari steaks".
 On the West Coast large Humbolt Squid are found from San Diego, California to Peru, but due to climate change and oceanic disturbances have recently been seen as far north as Alaska.Cleaning & Cutting

-All you really need for large squid is a cutting board, a sharp kitchen knife
+All you really need for large squid is a cutting board, a sharp kitchen

 We start out with a whole fresh squid weighing about 2 pounds.
 Squid this size can be had cheaply in Los Angeles from Philippine and some other Asian markets.

-Yield: - fresh squid is generally sold whole as caught,
+Yield: - fresh squid is generally sold whole as

-purchased for US $1.79 /# so the edible part
+This squid was purchased for 2007 US $1.79 /pound, so the edible part

-was 14.5 ounces (40%).
-Most recipes for fresh squid call for the weight of
+for fresh squid call for the weight of uncleaned squid, but check.

 First cut off the tentacles just in front of the eyes.
 This will keep

 the beak to the right of the tentacles.

 Next pull off the head and it will bring most of the innards with it.
 This stuff is held in better than with small squid so use your thumb under the top edge of the body to help break it free.

-Once that's pulled just go in with your fingers and pull out anything you can reach, in particular the transparent "pen" (that's it resting on the near-side fin).
+Once that's pulled, just go in with your fingers and pull out anything you can reach, in particular the transparent "pen" (that's it resting on the near-side fin).
 The pen will most often be broken on these large squid so pull out all the pieces you can get, pulling straight forward.

-selling Spanish food items.
+from emporiums selling Spanish food items.

 Now remove the skin.
-Unfortunately it is too tough to just rub off as with
+Unfortunately it is too tough to just rub off as

-small squid and equally unfortunately it is too weak to
+with small squid, and equally unfortunately it is often too weak to

 strip off in large pieces.
 Best is if you can get your fingers under it

 and work it away from the body.
 In any case it'll be a little tedious

 but at least you're getting a lot of squid here.

 A round pointed butter knife is very helpful for getting under the skin,

 particularly in the more difficult fin area.
 You can also use it to

-off some of the harder to peel areas.
+scrape off some of the harder to peel areas.

 Now turn your squid inside out.
-It's a bit tricky to get it started due to
+It's a bit tricky to get it started due

-slipperiness but then it goes easy.
+to slipperiness but then it goes easy.
 Peel out any remaining innards and

 membranes and otherwise clean it thoroughly.
-There might be a little of the
+There might be a little of

-in pulling it out.
+helpful in pulling it out.

 If your squid is large like the 2-1/4 pounder in the photos, there may be hard rings around some of the sucker disks.
 You'll want to scrape these rings off.

 Now you're done.
-All nice and clean, though not the blazing perfect white of commercial calamari because they use bleach.
+All nice and clean, though not the blazing perfect white of commercial calamari, because they use bleach.
 You can stuff the squid or cut it up however your recipe requires.